madeso/bookshelf/content/books/97things/thing_77.md

 +++
-title = "Start from Yes"
+title = "77: Start from Yes"
 weight = 77
 +++